papermerge/documentation/source/User's Manual/getting_started.rst

 * **search documents** by document's actual text content

-OCR is essential tool (or technique if you will) which helps basically to extract textual information and thus derive useful work-flows based with the documents.
+OCR is essential tool (or technique if you will) which helps basically to extract textual information and thus derive useful work-flows (based on document's actual content) with the documents.
 Papermerge relies on external open source specialized tools like `Google's Tesseract OCR <https://github.com/tesseract-ocr/tesseract>`_

-An informal more detailed explanation of term OCR is provided in :ref:`glossary <ocr>`.
+An informal, more detailed, explanation of term OCR is provided in :ref:`glossary <ocr>`.

 .. getting_started_tags_and_folder: